Dermagic Skin Rescue Shampoo Bar

 Currently backordered, please see Dermagic Peppermint & Tea Tree Shampoo Bar as an alternative

 Pet grooming made simple!
-Lemongrass & Spearmint Essential Oils combine with the healing of Sulfur and Neem Oil to bring your dog relief from many skin conditions like hot spots, itchy skin, mange, alopecia X, or yeast infections.
+Lemongrass & Spearmint Essential Oils combine with the healing of Sulfur and Neem Oil to bring your dog relief with this easy to use, organic shampoo bar.

 The Skin Rescue Bars contain no preservatives, nor sulfates, nor harsh chemicals, providing the perfect first step to restoring your dog's skin to good health.
 Bathing squirmy pets with one hand does double duty with a shampoo bar!
 Our bars lather beautifully with no sulfates, rinse easily and cleanly, no more spills and they smell wonderful.
 One 3.5 oz bar will outlast a 12-ounce bottle of liquid shampoo which also saves you money.

 This amazing soap bar is designed to work together with our Skin Rescue Lotion